 Regardless of whether you ask, your Nevada solar installer should tell you what you need to know about solar at all stages of the buying cycle: From research and investigation of your own home’s solar viability to the electrical codes your supplier should know about, an installer is only as good as his or her knowledge when it comes to rooftop solar in the Silver State.

-5. Solar Companies Should Understand and Address Nevada Solar Power Laws
+5. Understand Nevada Solar Power Laws

 One of the main concerns that many Nevadans have is whether solar is going to stick around for the long haul.
 The changes that NV Energy got permission to make in 2015 hurt a lot of people.

 However, this shouldn’t deter prospects from solar.
 NV Energy wouldn’t have re-instituted the net metering rates again if they were uncertain about whether they’d keep them.
 Although many solar companies like to besmirch utility companies, Go Solar Group does not: We believe in good faith that NV energy was making a change in 2015 that they thought would have the most positive impact, and later found out that the policy had numerous unintended consequences which hurt consumers and homeowners.

 In re-instituting fair net metering practices, NV Energy has saluted the solar industry in a way that indicates they are willing to work with Nevada solar installers over the long haul.
 First, they raised the monthly fee for staying connected to the grid.
 Then, Solar customers received less for the excess energy that they produced.

 This became a major problem because these changes affected already existing solar customers.
 Because the government bait and switched the solar industry everyone suffered.
 Many solar companies had to pull out of the state and solar customers submitted to losses.

 4. Know Specific Examples of Why You Don’t Need to Worry About Nevada Solar: Assembly Bill 405